-Provide the Metro Council with an opportunity to preview the Public Review Draft of the Regional Active Transportation Plan ("ATP") and opportunity to provide any comments to be addressed prior to its release for public comment on March 21.
+Provide JPACT and interested parties with an opportunity to preview the Public Review Draft of the Regional Active Transportation Plan ("ATP") and opportunity to provide any comments to be addressed prior to its release for public comment on March 21.
 (Please note that Appendix 1, the ATP Network Status List, will be updated prior to the public review with projects submitted to the Regional Transportation Plan by jurisdictions and agencies.)